RIVER

 Contact details

 Recruitment to the RIVER study started in December 2015 and closed in February 2017.
-Participants are currently in follow-up and we expect to present the results from the study in July 2018.
+Follow-up ended in 2023.

-RIVER is taking place in 6 sites in the UK:
+RIVER took place in six sites in the UK:

 To join RIVER, participants must have been recently infected with HIV.
-Participants are randomly allocated to either receive ART or receive the vaccines plus vorinostat, in addition to ART.
+Participants were randomly allocated to either receive ART or receive the vaccines plus vorinostat, in addition to ART.